TimmyJTech/TimmyJTech/README.md

 - 💞️ I’m looking to teach others how to make games!
 - 📫 If you have any questions reach out to me at timmyjtech@gmail.com

-If you want to learn how to code you can find my Coding Tutorials on my YouTube Channel!
+- If you want to learn how to code you can find my Coding Tutorials on my YouTube Channel!
+- Download Hooked!
+AutoFisher! on Android & IOS!!
-Become a Patreon today for exclusive access to assets!
+- ecome a Patreon today for exclusive access to assets!